 The invert concreting works at the HRT has been completed throughout the section along with connecting tunnel to the Surge shaft and connecting tunnels to each settling basin bays.
-Till date, the invert concreting works has been completed.
+Till date, the invert concreting works has been completed along with wall lining.
+Currently, the full lining works are being carried out from both adit and outlet region.

 Particulars Total length (m) Length of concreting works (m) Completion %

 Invert concrete 3,300.00 3,300.00 100%

 Wall lining 2,700.00 2,700.00 100%

-Full lining 670.00 0.00 0%
+Full lining 670.00 35.00 5%